javascript-tutorial/en.javascript.info/1-js/07-object-inheritance/03-prototype/article.md

 ## Summary

-- In Javascript, all objects have a hidden `[[Prototype]]` property that's either another object or `null`.
+- In JavaScript, all objects have a hidden `[[Prototype]]` property that's either another object or `null`.
 - We can use `obj.__proto__` to access it (there are other ways too, to be covered soon).
 - The object references by `[[Prototype]]` is called a "prototype".
-- If we want to read a property of `obj` or call a method, and it doesn't exist, then Javascript tries to find it in the prototype.
+- If we want to read a property of `obj` or call a method, and it doesn't exist, then JavaScript tries to find it in the prototype.
 Write/delete operations work directly on the object, they don't use the prototype (unless the property is actually a setter).
 - If we call `obj.method()`, and the `method` is taken from the prototype, `this` still references `obj`.
 So methods always work with the current objects even if they are inherited.